 Where To Eat It: Burgers are popular in Nairobi, and my favorite spot is Burger Hut Nairobi located in the Westlands district.

 One of the most common snacks on the streets of Nairobi is hot roasted maize.
 It's cheap, filling and after rubbed with a little lime chili sauce, it's fantastic!

-Where To Eat It: All over the streets of Kenya, and it’s especially popular in Nairobi.
+Where To Eat It: All over the streets of Kenya, and it's especially prevalent in Nairobi.

-A popular drink in Kenya is called a Dawa Cocktail – a combination of vodka, honey and lime juice.
+A favorite drink in Kenya is called a Dawa Cocktail – a combination of vodka, honey, and lime juice.

 Where To Drink It: Bars and clubs.

 - Stoney Tangawizi – East Africa's version of Ginger-Ale on steroids – a burst of ginger that will clear your nostrils!